Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions: Motivating Examples

 \subsection{Adaptive Interventions}

 A more nascent application of online RL is in the optimization of adaptive interventions.
-Adaptive interventions automatically decide at specified time points how to tailor interventions (e.g., healthcare support or educational content) based on policies that map state variables (e.g., location, physiological stress) to intervention options (e.g., what form of support or educational content to provide).
-The use of RL to optimize an adaptive intervention fundamentally differs from the use of RL in adaptive experiments.
-In an adaptive intervention, RL is part of the intervention system, as opposed to part of the design of an experiment.
-Importantly, adaptive interventions involve sequential decision-making on each individual, unlike adaptive experiments that generally involve a sequence of individuals, with a single decision per individual.
+Adaptive interventions automatically decide at each time point, in a sequence of time points, how to tailor interventions (e.g., healthcare support, educational content, etc.) for a particular individual or group of individuals based on policies that map state variables (e.g., location, cognitive load) to intervention options (e.g., which intervention to provide). \textit{The use of RL to optimize an adaptive intervention fundamentally differs from the use of RL in adaptive experiments.} In an adaptive intervention, RL is part of the intervention system, as opposed to part of the design of an experiment.
+Importantly, adaptive interventions involve sequential decision-making on each individual or group of individuals (i.e., sequences of decisions per individual), unlike adaptive experiments that generally involve a sequence of individuals, with a single decision per individual.
 Note that since adaptive interventions involve sequences of decisions for each individual, the environment (i.e., the distribution of the individual's longitudinal outcomes) is unlikely to be a contextual bandit environment.